-- 7. Airport Boulevard/Freedom Boulevard: Operations at this intersection can be improved to LOS E with the addition of an eastbound right-turn lane.
+- 1. Airport Boulevard/Freedom Boulevard: Operations at this intersection can be improved to LOS E with the addition of an eastbound right-turn lane.
 The average delay would be reduced by 26.3 seconds during the AM peak hour and by 15.9 seconds during the PM peak hour.
-Considering the projects contribution is 0.1 second during the AM peak hour and 0.4 second during the PM peak hour (background conditions compared with background with project conditions), impacts would not be considered significant with mitigation.
+Considering the project's contribution is 0.1 second during the AM peak hour and 0.4 second during the PM peak hour (background conditions compared with background with project conditions), impacts would not be considered significant with mitigation.
 The new lane cannot be accommodated with restriping, and right-of-way acquisition will be required.
 Relocation of an existing signal and utility pole will also be required.
-The applicant shall pay Transportation Improvement Area fees to the County of Santa Cruz DPW for the required intersection improvements. - 2.
+The applicant shall pay Transportation Improvement Area fees to the City of Watsonville for the required intersection improvements per the methodology at the time. - 2.
 Green Valley Road/Freedom Boulevard: Operations at this intersection can be improved (but would remain LOS F) with the addition of a second southbound left-turn lane.
 The average delay would be reduced by 24.2 seconds during the AM peak hour and by 32.3 seconds during the PM peak hour.
-Considering the projects contribution is 0.5 second during the AM peak hour and 0.9 second during the PM peak hour (background conditions compared with background with project conditions), impacts would not be considered significant with mitigation.
+Considering the project's contribution is 0.5 second during the AM peak hour and 0.9 second during the PM peak hour (background conditions compared with background with project conditions), impacts would not be considered significant with mitigation.
 The new lane cannot be accommodated with restriping.
 The acquisition of right-of-way will be required in addition to the relocation of existing signal poles.
-The applicant shall pay Transportation Improvement Area fees to the County of Santa Cruz DPW for the required intersection improvements.

-- 3. Green Valley Road/Airport Boulevard/Holohan Road; Operations at this intersection can be improved (but would remain LOS F) with the addition of southbound and eastbound right-turn lanes.
+The applicant shall pay Transportation Improvement Area fees to the City of Watsonville for the required intersection improvements per the methodology at the time. - 3.
+Green Valley Road/Airport Boulevard/Holohan Road: Operations at this intersection can be improved (but would remain LOS F) with the addition of southbound and eastbound right-turn lanes.
 The average delay would be reduced by 46.3 seconds during the AM peak hour and by 12.5 seconds during the PM peak hour.
-Considering the projects contribution is 0.9 second during the AM peak hour and 1.0 second during the PM peak hour (background conditions compared with background with project conditions), impacts would not be considered significant with mitigation.
+Considering the project's contribution is 0.9 second during the AM peak hour and 1.0 second during the PM peak hour (background conditions compared with background with project conditions), impacts would not be considered significant with mitigation.
 The new lanes cannot be accommodated with restriping.
 The acquisition of right-of-way will be required in addition to the relocation of existing signal poles.
-The applicant shall pay Transportation ImprovementArea fees to the County of Santa Cruz DPW for the required intersection improvements. - 4.
-Green Valley Road/Minto Road: Operations at this intersection can be improved to LOS B during the AM peak hour and LOS D during the PM peak hour with signalization.
+The applicant shall pay

+Transportation Improvement Area fees to the County of Santa Cruz DPW for the required intersection improvements.

+4. Green Valley Road/Minto Road: Operations at this intersection can be improved to LOS B during the AM peak hour and LOS D during the PM peak hour with signalization.
 LOS D operations are acceptable at this location because of physical constraints.
 The applicant shall pay Transportation Improvement Area fees to the County of Santa Cruz DPW for the required intersection improvements.